-Platelets are portions of a larger cell, called a megakaryocyte (a large bone marrow cell).
+Blood platelets are portions of a larger cell, called a megakaryocyte (a large bone marrow cell).
 Each megakaryocyte, upon fragmentation, produces hundreds of platelets that pass into the blood.
 These, having no nucleus, cannot be divided or reproduced.
-They usually last for about 9 days in the bloodstream.
-There are continually small breaks in blood vessels that are plugged by platelets.
-They have the ability to detect the ruptured or injured blood vessels and fix them, helping to stop the bleeding immediately.
-Subsequently, they help initiate blood clotting.
-According to haematologists, platelets are indispensable to ensure the integrity of the blood circulation and also play the crucial role of stopping bleeding.
+They usually last for about nine days in the bloodstream.
+There are continually small breaks in blood vessels that are plugged by our platelets.
+They have the ability to detect a ruptured or injured blood vessel and fix them, helping to stop the bleeding immediately.
+Hence, they help to initiate blood clotting and control bleeding.
+According to haematologists, platelets are indispensable to ensure the integrity of blood circulation and also play the crucial role of stopping bleeding.

 Problems associated with platelets

-• Thrombocytopenia (fewer platelets than normal)
+- Thrombocytopenia (fewer platelets than normal)

-• Thrombocytosis (more platelets than normal)
+- Thrombocytosis (more platelets than normal)

-• Thrombocytopathy (poorly functioning platelets)
+- Thrombocytopathy (poorly functioning platelets)